-•CT was maintained above 100% at all times the plant was providing water into the distribution system for November; PR was maintained above 1 100% of the time.
+•CT was maintained above 100% at all times the plant was providing water into the distribution system for December; PR was maintained above 1.

-•Ozone dose at the CWTP varied between 2.2 to 2.4 mg/L for November.
+•Ozone dose at the CWTP varied between 2.2 to 3.8 mg/L for December.

-Treated Water - Disinfection, pH and Alkalinity Results November 2009 pH and Alkalinity Compliance:
+Treated Water - Disinfection, pH and Alkalinity Results December 2009 pH and Alkalinity Compliance: